zimolzak/glacier-tools/Readme.md

   archive description, so consider making directory names somewhat descriptive.

-* If you Control-C it in the middle of an upload, remember to save your `log.txt` file.
-It will get clobbered the next time you run an upload (using makefile).
+* If you Control-C it (or it dies) in the middle of an upload, remember to save your `log.txt` file.
+It will get clobbered the next time you make `upload` or `test` or `rest`.
 Also you'd have to figure out where the upload left off and edit `files.txt` or `rest.txt` or whatever, because we don't remove lines one by one from the list of filenames.

 Benchmarks
 ========